yannick-beot-sp/vscode-sailpoint-identitynow/README.md

   - Default value: `false`
 - `vscode-sailpoint-identitynow.mCP.port`: Port for the MCP HTTP server.
 0 = auto-assign a free port.
   - Default value: `0`
+- `vscode-sailpoint-identitynow.notificationTemplates.formatBodyOnOpen`: Automatically format the HTML when opening a notification template body with "Edit body (HTML)".
+  - Default value: `true`
+- `vscode-sailpoint-identitynow.notificationTemplates.previewBodyOnOpen`: Open a live rendered preview beside the editor when opening a notification template body with "Edit body (HTML)".
+  - Default value: `true`

 The patterns defined above use the following tokens: